nekocari/miniTCG/README.md

 * open browser and go to your miniTCG installation /setup/setup.php
 * follow the instructions
 * delete the setup folder
-* login and head to the administration -> settings first to customize the applikation
+* login and head to administration -> settings first to customize the application
 * look through all the other options and customize the app even more. :)